GeekTrainer/loved-mutt/goals/0-obtain-source.md

-# Goal 0: Run the application locally
+# Goal 0: Obtain the source code

-Whenever working on any project, step 0 is typically to fork and clone the repository, install the necessary tooling, and run the application locally.
+Whenever working on any project, step 0 is typically to fork and clone the repository, and install the necessary tooling.
 To streamline this process, The Loved Mutt have provided your team with step-by-step instructions.

 ## About the application